offen/analyticstxt/draft-ring-analyticstxt.md

 ##### cache

-The analytics software leverages browser caches to store identifiers.
+The analytics software leverages browser cache mechanisms to store identifiers.
 For example, ETag headers can be used to identify users based on their browser caches' contents.
-This value is not required in case the analytics software sends static resources with cache headers, but does not make use of the request headers on subsequent requests.
+This value is not required in case the analytics software sends static resources with cache headers, but does not make use of the request headers on subsequent requests for purposes other than managing caching of assets.

 #### Example